irshxd/navbarComponent1/README.md

 # navbarComponent1
-Navbar component using bootstrap for react.
+Navbar component using bootstrap for react with dark mode toggle.